 Your Shot started in 2006.
 Back then, readers could submit one photo a month to try and get published in the magazine.
 In May of 2013, Your Shot relaunched with real community functionality.
-The relaunch allowed people to create profiles, add comments and leave feedback.
-It also allowed Your Shot to create assignments and curate stories from them with the help of National Geographic photojournalists serving as guest editors.
+The relaunch enabled people to create profiles, add comments and leave feedback.
+It also enabled the Your Shot editorial team to create assignments and curate stories from them with the help of National Geographic photojournalists serving as guest editors.

 The goal was to discover meaningful segments with unmet needs.
 Knowing which needs are unmet - which desired outcomes are underserved - will enable Your Shot to create a unique and valuable position.
 To create such value proposition Your Shot must:

 • know where in the job the customer is underserved